General Enquiries:

 • Strengthening rights for the self-employed, including the right to a written contract.

-• Changing from the current three types of employment status (employee, worker, self-employed/contractor) to one – ‘worker’.
+• Changing from the current three types of employment status (employee, worker, self-employed/contractor) to one single status – ‘worker’ (although Labour still plan to introduce this change, legal complexities have meant it will need to be re-visited in the future, read more).

 • Introducing statutory bereavement leave.